bobai/adc/AMD-PERC-ERROR.md

-# Provoking PERC H330 block device errors on a Dell AMD EPIC host
+# Provoking PERC H330 block device errors on a Dell AMD EPYC host
 This describes a method for provoking errors that leads to serious data corruption on block devices supported by the PERC H330 controller.

 ## Environment